 We live in similar times, Rav Kook said in 1923.
 God is fulfilling His promise to restore the Jewish people to their land.
 This time, it is through the empire of Great Britain.
-It is our expectation, according to the declaration expressed by His Majesty's government, that the king's representative - the British High with you, O sea, that you flee; Jordan, that you turn backward?
-Mountains, why do you skip like rams; hills, like a pool of water, the flint-stone into a spring of water.
+It is our expectation, according to the declaration expressed by His Majesty's government, that the king's representative - the British High Commissioner - will expedite the realization of the prophetic return of Israel to the Holy Land, despite the great problems that obstruct this historic process.